getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.18.0.md

 {{< altimg "/2017/04/Budgie.jpg" >}}

-This snapshot features the new Budgie 10.3 release.
-Budgie 10.3 is the last major release of our 10.x series, bringing the development of our GTK and Vala implementation of Budgie to a close, and opening the door for development of Budgie 11, which will be based on Qt 5.
+This snapshot features the brand new Budgie 10.3.1 release.
+Budgie 10.3 is the last incarnation of the 10.x series, with only minor updates to the 10.3 releases being planned, and opening the door for development of the Qt 5-based Budgie 11.

 ### Alt+Tab